alaurenson/Shantou-2018/UNIX/README.md

 ## The UNIX environment

-In Bioinformatics, UNIX is the preferred operating environment: nearly all available software is written for UNIX.
+In Bioinformatics, UNIX is the preferred environment: nearly all available software is written for UNIX.
+Before we get into true analysis, it's critical to become familiar with this working environment.

 ----
 ### First things first: setting up